Baystate Medical Center Volunteer Clearance Process

 Volunteers are considered staff and part of our team.
-As such you will need to go through several steps before you are actually able to start volunteering.
-The entire process from time of interview to receiving one’s badge and uniform should take no more than 4 weeks to complete.
-The successful completion of the clearance process will help to insure that you are fully prepared to volunteer at Baystate Medical Center in a safe and effective manner.
+As such, you will need to go through several steps before you are actually able to start volunteering.
+The entire process from time of interview to receiving one’s badge and uniform should take no more than 4-6 weeks to complete.
+The successful completion of the clearance process will help to ensure that you are fully prepared to volunteer at Baystate Medical Center in a safe and effective manner.

-Interviews are booked in advance by calling 413-794-4210.
-The typical interview is ½ hour long.
-By the end of the interview the applicant will know when and where they are volunteering.
-They will have completed an application and filled out information giving us permission to do a criminal background check (required for those 18 years old or older).
-They are given information about going through Health Services and also given a reference form to be filled out on their behalf.
+Schedule an interview by calling 413-794-4210.
+The typical interview is 30 minutes long.
+By the end of the interview, you will know when and where you are volunteering.
+You will have completed an application and filled out information giving us permission to do a criminal background check (required for those 18 years old or older).
+We will provide you with information about health services requirements.
+We'll also give you a reference form to be filled out on your behalf.

 Applicants 18 and older are required to go through a national criminal background check.
 The actual process is handled by a 3rd party – the same company that does background checks for new employees.
 The process can take two or more weeks.
-When the applicant is cleared through this process they are notified to go to Health Services as the next step.
+Once you are cleared through this process, you will be notified to go to Health Services as the next step.

 All new volunteers are required to get clearance through our Health Services department.
-Clearance includes 2 TB tests and checking to insure that the volunteer is immune to measles, mumps, rubella and chicken pox.
+Clearance includes 2 TB tests and proof that the volunteer is immune to measles, mumps, rubella and chicken pox.
 All volunteers are encouraged to have the annual flu vaccine.
-In cases where volunteers do not want the vaccine a declination form will need to be signed and if volunteering in a patient care area or building, a mask will need to be worn (during the entire flu season).
+In cases where volunteers do not want the vaccine, a declination form will need to be signed, and if volunteering in a patient care area or building, a mask will need to be worn during the entire flu season.
 Any tests or procedures performed during the clearance process by health services or under their direction will be done at no cost to the applicant.